IBM/watsonx-code-assistant/README.md

 # IBM® watsonx™ Code Assistant for Enterprise Java Applications

-For use with the Standard plan, the IBM® watsonx™ Code Assistant for Enterprise Java Applications extension adds features for Java application upgrades and modernization, and enhanced code explanation and unit test generation.
+For use with the Standard plan, IBM® watsonx™ Code Assistant for Enterprise Java Applications adds features for Java application upgrades and modernization, and enhanced code explanation and unit test generation.

 ## Features